TheochemUI/eOn/docs/source/devdocs/svn-migration.md

 ```

 Now, the `authors.txt` file can be edited to map to existing GitHub users.
 It is
-also useful to grab the `loggy` file to try to timestamp when each user was
+also useful to grab the `loggy` file to timestamp when each user was
 active.

 ## Importing history